justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 A family of `Cyc_rt_raise` functions is provided to allow an exception to be raised for the current thread.
 These functions gather the required arguments and use `apply` to call the thread's current exception handler.
 The handler is part of the thread data parameter, so any functions that raise an exception must receive that parameter.

+A Scheme API for exception handling is provided as part of R<sup>7</sup>RS.

 ## Native Thread Support

 A multithreading API is provided based on [SRFI 18](http://justinethier.github.io/cyclone/docs/api/srfi/18).
 Most of the work to support multithreading is accomplished by the runtime and garbage collector.